 Syllabus Quiz and Syllabus Contract: Now that you have read the syllabus, it is time to complete your first assignments of the semester for credit.
-These assignments are due by Monday, December 20, by 11:59 p.m.
+These assignments are due by Monday, May 16, by 11:59 p.m.
 The Syllabus Quiz is worth 20 points and the Syllabus Contract is worth 10 points.
 You must take the Syllabus Quiz until you earn full credit (20 points).
-Please access the syllabus quiz through the Start Here page.
+Please access the Syllabus Quiz and Syllabus Contract through the Start Here link.